Adopt a Dog

 Summary: Joss is a delightful dog and is very well loved by all the staff and volunteers at the shelter.
 We do not understand why she has been in our care for so long.
 She is perfectly well behaved in the home and thrives off human company.
 She can pull a little on the lead and does quite like the sound of her own voice when first going out on walks, but hey no one is perfect.
 Joss is such a loving girl and loves cuddles and kisses.
 She can be very playful and loves her toys and will have a funny five minutes running around like a loon each evening.
 She is a joy to be around, but as much as we will miss her, Joss really needs to find her forever home.
 She has recently become stressed in kennels and this has resulted in some fur loss.
 We need to find the beautiful soul a loving home- its a crime that she is wasting her life in kennels.

 Age: 4 years

 Good with other dogs?
-Some – after a careful intro but Toby would prefer to be the only dog in his new home
+NO – Fluke really needs to be the only dog in his new home.

 Cats: No – Fluke likes to chase them

 Summary: Fluke will need to be rehomed to a quiet/rural area, with an understanding and patient owner.
 Due to a lack of socialisation when he was young, Fluke can really struggle at times when in the presence of unknown dogs (particularly large ones), this behaviour is also worse when he is in unfamiliar surroundings, and he can be quiet reactive.
 His new owner will need to be able to work with our dog trainer to help Fluke settle and relax in his new home.